FLF6150T: APFrLa+ (2014-2015)

 When communicating, students in the AP French Language and Culture course demonstrate an understanding of the culture(s), incorporate interdisciplinary topics, make comparisons between the native language and the target language and between cultures, and use the target language in real-life settings.

-Semester One Module I: French, It’s My Choice!
+Module I: French, It’s My Choice!

 - The Advantages of French